Top-seeded Gonzaga survives for 61-58 win over West Virginia - News 12 Now

 UP NEXT

-Gonzaga plays the winner of the game between second-seeded Arizona and No. 11 seed Xavier for a spot in the Final Four.
+Gonzaga plays No. 11 seed Xavier for a spot in the Final Four.

 For more AP college basketball coverage: http://collegebasketball.ap.org and http://twitter.com/AP_Top25